basking2/sdsai-dsds/README.md

 NodeStore

-The interface  org.sdsai.dsds.node.NodeStore is all that must be implemented for the data structures to be used with a new storage system.
+The interface  com.github.basking2.sdsai.dsds.node.NodeStore is all that must be implemented for the data structures to be used with a new storage system.

 Data Structures